hungcq/knowledge-repo/wip/practical-go-blog.md

 - Use internal packages to reduce your public API surface: a package .../a/b/c/internal/d/e/f:
   - Can be imported only by code in the directory tree rooted at .../a/b/c
   - Cannot be imported by code in .../a/b/g or in any other repository
+- Keep package main as small as possible:
+  - func main() should only:
+    - Parse flags
+    - Open connections to databases, loggers
+  - One command per package

+## 9. Error handling
+- Never use any other variables without checking the error
+- Error should be opaque: avoid coupling with caller
+- Avoid panic.
+Avoid log.Fatal/Panic.
+- Only handle an error once: handle it (including logging then ignore) or return it

+## 10. Concurrency
+- Channel:
+  - Ownership:
+    - Only owner should close and write to the channel
+    - If multiple writers, then no writer should close it
+  - Prefer channels with a size of zero or one:
+    - 0 for coordination
+    - 1 when dealing with unknown number of consumers